Thank you to Wyrick Robbins Yates & Ponton LLP for updating the below content with North Carolina information.

 Q 10.1 – I lost my job as a result of the disaster.
 What will happen to my health insurance?

-If someone lost their job due to a natural disaster, they may be eligible for “continuation coverage,” which allows them to temporarily extend their group health coverage under federal or state law.
+If someone lost their job due to a natural disaster, they may be eligible for “continuation coverage,” which allows them to temporarily extend their group health coverage under federal and/or state law.

 The Consolidated Omnibus Budget Reconciliation Act (COBRA) is a federal law that may provide continuation coverage to covered employees, their spouses, former spouses, and dependent children.
 To be eligible for COBRA continuation coverage, (i) the employee’s health plan must be covered by COBRA; (ii) a qualifying event must occur; and (iii) the individual must be a qualified beneficiary.